NCDOT sees a lot of roadside trash in January, February

 He added that more work was set for the coming weeks throughout Division 11, which encompasses eight counties, and “very high” totals were reported in surrounding counties.

-According to Chrisawn, the areas gathering the most roadside litter in Watauga is around roads leading to convenience centers as a lot of litter comes from unsecured loads.
+According to Chrisawn, the areas gathering the most roadside litter in Watauga are around roads leading to convenience centers as a lot of litter comes from unsecured loads.

 According to NCDOT, people can do their part by: